OpenNebula/docs/source/operation/references/vm_states.rst

 Virtual Machines States Reference
 ================================================================================

+.. todo:: Needs update for new terminate state.

 This page is a complete reference of all the VM states that will be useful for administrators doing troubleshooting and developers.

 The simplified life-cycle is explained in the :ref:`Managing Virtual Machines guide <vm_life_cycle_and_states>`.
 That simplified diagram uses a smaller number of state names.
 These names are the ones used by onevm list, e.g. ``prolog``, ``prolog_migrate`` and ``prolog_resume`` are all presented as ``prol``.
 It is intended as a reference for end-users.
 That section should be enough for end-users and every-day administration tasks.